-AACSB Standard 5 requires schools to maintain and deploy a faculty sufficient to ensure high-quality outcomes consistent with the school’s mission across the range of degree programs it offers.
+AACSB 2020 Standard 3 requires schools to maintain and deploy a faculty sufficient to ensure high-quality outcomes consistent with the school’s mission across the range of degree programs it offers.
 A participating faculty member actively and deeply engages in the activities of the school beyond direct teaching responsibilities, while supporting faculty does not, as a rule, participate in the life of the school beyond teaching.

-- Serving on ad-hoc committees and task forces,
+- Serving on ad-hoc committees and task forces (including search committees),

 - Serving as academic advisors (including project advising and advising UG, MS, or PhD research activities),

-- Completing administrative work related to the operations of the school (including performing administrative roles such as program director, area head, course coordinator, and grant PI),
+- Completing administrative work related to the operations of the school (including performing administrative roles such as program director, course coordinator, WBS committee chair, and grant PI),

 - Advising student organizations or working with business community boards as representatives of WPI,